vtenfys/notion-linux/README.md

    Only Debian-based distributions are officially supported for builds.

-## Build

-To produce an AMD64 build, run the following:
+Next, to produce an AMD64 build, run the following:

 ```sh
 ./scripts/build.sh        # always run